-Zero to One by Peter Thiel Book Summary & Commentary
+Zero to One Summary: 7 Best Lessons from Peter Thiel

 For anyone interested in entrepreneurship and startups, you’ll hear this book recommended over and over again.
 There’s a good reason for that.
 Zero to One contains many fantastic ideas that can change how you view business and technology.